 Participant Service Standards (also called the Code of Conduct)

 The Lifetime Support Authority (LSA) delivers the South Australian Government’s Lifetime Support Scheme (LSS).

-It is intended that this document satisfies the requirement for a Code of Conduct
+It is intended that this document satisfies the requirement for a Code of Conduct.

 - Section 23 of the Motor Vehicles Accident (Lifetime Support Scheme) Act 2013 sets out the requirements for the Code of Conduct.

-- Treating you with dignity and respect.
+- Treating LSS Participants with dignity and respect.

 - Providing relevant and timely communications.

-We assess eligibility for participation in the LSS after considering:
+The LSA assesses eligibility for participation in the LSS after considering:

-- An application provided by the applicant, a person on behalf of the applicant, or an insurer
+- An application provided by the Applicant, a person on behalf of the Applicant, or an insurer

-- Relevant motor vehicle accident information
+- Relevant Motor Vehicle Injury information

 - Relevant medical assessment information.